LiyuWu1976/programieraufgabe3/README.md

 - Requires a **sorted array**.
 - Uses divide-and-conquer to reduce search time.
 - Returns the index of `x` or `-1` if not found.

+### 3. `interpolationSearch(int[] a, int x)`
+- Works best on **sorted, uniformly distributed** arrays.
+- Estimates the position using interpolation formula.
+- Falls back to `binarySearch` if too many iterations.
+- Can be faster than binary search on well-distributed data.

+### 4. `quadraticBinarySearch(int[] a, int x)`
+- Requires a **sorted** array.
+- Divides the range into √n-sized blocks instead of halves.
+- Starts from an estimated position and searches recursively in quarters.
+- Mixes interpolation and binary-like search for special cases.

 ---